PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }
 ```

-Besides, in `tearDownWithError` we need to unregister it and also release the observer closure.
+Additionally, in `tearDownWithError`, it's necessary to unregister it and also release the observer closure.

 ```swift
 override func tearDownWithError() throws {